DePayFi/widgets/README.md

 ```
 {
-  payment: {
   whatever: 'you want to forward to your backend for dynamic configurations'
-  }
 }
 ```